Sachin-Gamage/Rest-API/apiDoc.md

 **Create Issue**
 ----
-  Returns the status as a string.
+  Returns the status as a json object.

 * **URL**